radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/portal-user-16.png)

-Click the link **Add a new question**.
+Click **Add a new question**.
 Select your Challenge Question and enter an answer.

 ![](media/portal-user-17.png)